georgelovegrove/GeorgeWebsite/README.md

 - Refactor any necessary components where they should be able to become functions instead of classes
 - Do setupwebsite page with documentation on how website was made for the first project
 - Add change password page
+- Integrate Babel into project
+- Add in dev and prod build scripts

 ### Eventually TODOS